Geological & Earth Sciences

 Online Geological & Earth Sciences Programs

-In 2018-2019, 578 schools offered a geology program of some type.
+In the 2020-2021 academic year, 583 schools offered some type of geological and earth sciences program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level | Colleges Offering Programs | Colleges Offering Online Classes |